Hi, what do you want to do?

 The Jacket I Wear in the Snow Activity Card

-For this reading worksheet, students respond to the book The Jacket I Wear in the Snow by completing an activity at home with a parent.
+In this reading learning exercise, students respond to the book The Jacket I Wear in the Snow by completing an activity at home with a parent.
 Students cut out the 10 pictures which depict scenes from the book and paste them next to the...

 Curated OER